 15Behold, the nations are like a drop in a bucket, and are regarded as a speck of dust on a balance.
 Behold, he lifts up the islands like a very little thing.

-16Lebanon is not sufficient to burn, nor its animals sufficient for a burnt offering.
+16Lebanon would not suffice to burn a sacrifice, nor its animals sufficient for a burnt offering.

 17All the nations are like nothing before him.
-They are regarded by him as less than nothing, and vanity.
+They are regarded by him as less than nothing, and emptiness.

-18To whom then will you liken God?
-Or what likeness will you compare to him?
+18To whom then will you compare God?
+Or to what likeness will you compare him?

 19A workman has cast an image, and the goldsmith overlays it with gold and casts silver chains for it.